 The Great Jack O’Lantern Blaze is held rain or shine!
 If you elect not to attend, your tickets are neither refundable nor exchangeable.
 In poor weather, ticket holders should consult local weather forecasts for their own area and make their own determination about whether to set out for the evening’s event.
 An event may be canceled by Historic Hudson Valley if, in its sole judgment, extreme weather or other conditions could jeopardize the safety of visitors, volunteers, and staff.
 If Historic Hudson Valley cancels before the event, we will issue refunds, exchanges, or vouchers to those who purchased tickets for the affected day and time.

 Q. What are your health and safety procedures?

 Our highest priority is the health and safety of our visitors, employees, and community.
 We want you to enjoy this experience in as safe a way as possible.
 To best safeguard all of us, we have modified our experiences and procedures.
-We require unvaccinated visitors to wear a mask and everyone to wear a mask when indoors.
-We have substantially reduced our capacity to ensure visitors can adhere to proper social distancing.

 All visitors must agree to Historic Hudson Valley’s COVID Courtesy Code.